The Critical 2d Stochastic Heat Flow and Related Models: Discussions and open questions

 with a variance of the same order $\log \log N$.
 It will be very interesting to identify the limiting law of $\log Z^{\beta_N}_N(0)$ after proper centering and scaling, which would provide a partial interpolation between the Gaussian distribution in the weak disorder phase $\hat\beta<1$ and the $2d$ analogue of the Tracy-Widom distribution in the very strong disorder phase $\beta_n\equiv \beta>0$ in \eqref{eq:hbeta}.

 \item[10.] {\bf Construct the Critical $2d$ KPZ.} As shown in Theorem \ref{T:KPZ}, in the subcritical regime $\hat\beta<1$, the $2d$ KPZ has Gaussian fluctuations and solves the $2d$ Edwards-Wilkinson equation.
 It remains open to define the solution of the $2d$ KPZ in the critical window since we cannot perform the Cole-Hopf transformation on the critical $2d$ SHF, which is a random measure and not a function.
 The challenge is to study the field of log partition functions $\log Z^{\beta_N}_N(z)$, not only its mean and variance at each $z\in\Z^2$, but also its covariance at different $z\in \Z^2$.
-It would also be interesting to compare with physics works \cite{FT94} where a dynamic renormalisation approach suggests that a non-Gaussian limit (referred to as `fixed point' in the physics language) exists if the parameter $\theta=\theta_N$ in the critical window \eqref{eq:sigma} is chosen to diverge at the rate of $\log\log N$.
+It would also be interesting to compare with physics works \cite{FT94} where a dynamic renormalisation approach suggests that a non-Gaussian limit (referred to as `fixed point' in the physics language) exists if the parameter $\theta=\theta_N$ in the critical window \eqref{eq:sigma} is chosen to diverge at the rate of $\log\log N$.\footnote{We thank A. Kupiainen for bringing \cite{FT94} to our attention.
+NZ also thanks R. Bauerschmidt and P. Le Doussal for illuminating discussions on the implied parameter scaling $\theta_N$.}

 \item[11.] {\bf Step into critical singular SPDEs}.
-The theory of singular SPDEs has undergone revolutionary developments thanks to the frameworks of regularity structures \cite{H14}, paracontrolled calculus \cite{GIP15}, renormalisation group approach \cite{Kup16, D22}, energy solutions \cite{GJ14}, etc. However, these theories are restricted to subcritical singular SPDEs.
+The theory of singular SPDEs has undergone revolutionary developments thanks to the frameworks of regularity structures \cite{H14}, paracontrolled calculus \cite{GIP15}, renormalisation group approach \cite{Kup16, D22}, energy solutions \cite{GJ14, GP18}, etc. However, these theories are restricted to subcritical singular SPDEs.
 For SHE and KPZ, this means dimension $d<d_c=2$.
 The critical $2d$ SHF provides a rare example of a model in the critical dimension and at the critical point, which has a non-Gaussian scaling limit.
 A natural question is whether the critical $2d$ SHF can help shed some light on other critical singular SPDEs, such as dynamics for the $\phi^4$ model \cite{MW17, AK20, BG20, GH21} and the Yang-Mills model \cite{CCHS22, CCHS24, CS23} at the critical dimension $4$.
 Recently, there have much progress in the analysis of critical and supercritical singular SPDEs that admit an explicit Gaussian stationary measure, see the lecture notes \cite{CT24} and the references therein.
 However, these models do not exhibit a phase transition as we see in the $2d$ SHE.
 It will be interesting to find other critical or supercritical singular SPDEs that exhibit a phase transition.

 \end{itemize}